 The Old Message.
 This photo, distributed widely after the 2003 California firestorm, creates a false sense of security by implying that defensible space is adequate to protect a home from wildfire.

 Federal Grants used to eliminate wood roofs & install ember-resistent attic vents

-David Yegge, a fire official with the Big Bear Fire Department, is about to submit his fourth grant proposal to the FEMA pre-disaster mitigation grant program to pay up to 70% of the cost of re-roofing homes with fire-safe materials in the Big Bear area of San Bernardino County.
+David Yegge, a fire official with the Big Bear Fire Department, has submitted four grant proposals to the FEMA pre-disaster mitigation grant program to pay up to 70% of the cost of re-roofing homes with fire-safe materials in the Big Bear area of San Bernardino County.
 Yegge has also assisted the towns of Idyllwild and Lake Tahoe to do the same.
 The grant includes the installation of non-ember intrusion attic vents.